 Highly recommended!
 You can secure a 30% discount if you book 5-8 days ahead of time and I would recommend booking ahead of time during the high season as it is a highly popular route for locals and tourists alike.
 You can book your tickets on the official Comboios de Portugal website.

-3. How to get to the Algarve by Bus
+3. How to Visit the Algarve by Bus

 The cheapest, and I think the most convenient option for a glorious beach visit is by the bus.
 It is surprisingly clean, quick, punctual and easy to access (Clearly I have very low standards) from Lisboa Sete Rios!
 The buses have air-conditioning, a toilet, and free wifi as well.